sotalya/tucuxi-core/README.rst

 Authors and acknowledgment
 --------------------------

-Tucuxi-core is maintained by Yann Thoma, but the list of current and past developers on this project throughout the years is quite long:
+Tucuxi-core is maintained by Yann Thoma, but the list of current and past developers on this project throughout the years is quite long, but here are the main ones to mention:

 - Robert Hooper
 - Yannis Jeannotat
 - Jean-Rémi Péclard
+- Roberto Rigamonti
+- Johan Matthey
+- Julien Rosset

 Also, people at the CHUV hospital have been contributing with their insights: